Malabo: Demographics

 Malabo has a relatively young population.
 Approximately 45% of the population is under 15.
 Only about 4% of the population is more than 65 years old.
 Most of the population lives in rural areas of the island.

 Economy

 Malabo is the commercial and financial center.
 Malabo's economy is based on the administration and other services.
 Trade is also one of the most prominent and important economic activities, especially since the arrival of US companies which exploit oil wells close to the coast.
-This trade also comes from the presence of other Americans, Mexicans, Nigerians, Cameroonians, Spanish and other Central Africans; The building that was originally built by the Banco Popular Español, but after independence became the seat of Banco de Guinea Ecuatorial.
+This trade also comes from the presence of Americans, Mexicans, Nigerians, Cameroonians, Spanish and other Central Africans; The building that was originally built by the Banco Popular Español, but after independence became the seat of Banco de Guinea Ecuatorial.

 The main industry in the city is fishing, while cacao and coffee are the main products of export.

 Malabo has a high-tonnage port, connected mainly with the ports of Douala, (Cameroon) and Bata, and an air link via an international airport.

-There are about 300 hotel beds in the city.